end-o/Pure-Science-VS-Applied-Science/README.md

 Applied science solution is to provide on going graphical interpretation of how a person is in response reaction to their subscribed energy symbols such as name, noun and brands.

-Behavior overview: As a person responds to subscribed and given symbols, his or her defense mechanism is attached to labels of modes as a result of interaction in electromagnetic fields.
+Behavior overview: As a person responds to subscribed and given symbols, his or her defense mechanisms become attached to labels of modes as a result of interaction in electromagnetic fields.

 Applied science solution is to provide graphical interpretation of a persons "Karma" choice control as it is used as a plus minus or pos neg quantum.

-Applied science solution is to regulate irrational emotional use before it becomes disordered by tracking the number of instances a person uses emotional response without reason.
+Applied science solution is to regulate irrational emotional use before it becomes disordered by tracking the number of instances in which a person uses emotional response without reason.